robfatland/reorganiseduponthefloor/git/README.md

 introduced was asked to write a book.
 He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the idea and upped the ante in reply: "Yes, but wait!
 My idea is a more ambitious and a better book... in 12 chapters."
-Upon receiving approval
+Whereupon
-he embarked on the project which has occupied him to this day, some 60 years later.
+he embarked on the expanded project which in turn expanded into a treatise on computer science, and that work has occupied him to this day, some 60 years later.
 He appears to have done some other work as well in the mean time.
+For example he gives interesting lectures each December that are well regarded.
+(These may be found on YouTube.)

 The history of this book, which I shall refer to using the title acronym TAOCP, is beyond the